X window manager: Compositing window managers

 Compositing support can be added to non-compositing window managers, through the use of compositors such as compton.

 Virtual window managers

 A virtual window manager is a window manager that uses virtual screens, whose resolution can be higher than the resolution of one's monitor/display adapter thus resembling a two dimensional virtual desktop with its viewport.
 This environment is very useful when one wishes to have a large number of windows open at the same time.
 A number of virtual window managers have been made, including FVWM, Tvtwm, HaZe and others.

 Extensible window managers

 Some window managers are extensible, or programmable, by user scripts.

 In these window managers, users can define new actions or override the default, or reactions to various events, like window size and position changes, window creation and deletion, key and mouse input, timer, etc. They often provide on-the-fly code execution, too.

-Some examples of such window managers and the used languages are:
+Some examples of such window managers and their programming languages are: